Yousefeslam214/Yousefeslam214/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### I'm Yousef.
-I am a Frond End Web Developer.
+I am a Mern Stack Web Developer.

-- ⚙️ Technologies I normally work with include HTML5, CSS3, JavaScript ES6, React.
+- ⚙️ Technologies I normally work with include HTML5, CSS3, JavaScript .
-- ⏭️ Next Technologies I am looking forward to learn are node js.
+- ⏭️ Next Technologies I am looking forward to learning are React, and node js.
 - 😄 I’m passionate about Frond End development and really enjoy working on all aspects of a project from start to finish.
 My interest mostly lies in the Front End and React